zhrafin/health-assistant/README.md

 ## Technologies Used

- -Python: Programming language used for developing the application.
+ - Python: Programming language used for developing the application.
- -Streamlit: A framework for creating interactive web applications.
+ - Streamlit: A framework for creating interactive web applications.
-scikit-learn: Machine learning library used for model development.
+ - scikit-learn: Machine learning library used for model development.
-pandas: Data manipulation and analysis.
+ - pandas: Data manipulation and analysis.
-pickle: For saving and loading the trained models
+ - pickle: For saving and loading the trained models